niemasd/tools/README.md

 * **[nw_error](nw_error)**: Compute various error metrics on Newick trees
     * Usage: `nw_error metric tree1 tree2`

+* **[scatterplot](scatterplot.py): Create a scatterplot from two lists of numbers (x,y)**
+    * Each list must be in its own file: one for x coordinates and one for y coordinates
+        * The numbers in each list's file must be whitespace-delimited
+    * For help message: `python scatterplot.py -h`

 * **[touchall.sh](touchall.sh): Recursively touch all files in current directory (and subdirectories)**
     * Run it without arguments